pau1a/Arklowdun/docs/integrity-rules.md

 The first migration to apply these rules will be:

 ```
-migrations/0008_explicit_fk_actions.up.sql
+migrations/0001_baseline.sql
 ```

-Future schema changes should conform to the guidance above.
+Future schema changes should conform to the guidance above and preserve the baseline guarantees when altering or extending tables.

 ## Household Scoping